1606micah/Personal-VPN/README.md

-Implemented a personalized VPN using WireGuard VPN
+I implemented a personalized VPN using WireGuard VPN

-In this repo, there are a few docker compose files for the containers used to host the VPN services
+In these repositories, two folders correlate to their separate docker containers.
+The first one is for a personalized domain to have easy global access to your home server.
+The second one is for the WireGuard VPN setup.
+Make sure the compose files are used correctly to create their separate containers.